iharshchauhan/new-website/content/projects/autonomous-agent-framework/framework-readme.md

 After running this for six months and processing 50+ tasks autonomously, I extracted the patterns into this reusable framework.

 The key insight: **autonomous agents need structure**.
 The research/implementation distinction, process management, and lock file handling aren't optional—they're what makes the difference between a useful tool and a runaway process.

-## Case Study

-**"How I Built an AI Agent That Ships Code While I Sleep"**

-See `docs/case-study.md` for a detailed writeup of the original system, including:
-- 6 months of usage data
-- Types of tasks that work well (and don't work well) for autonomous processing
-- Lessons learned about prompt design for autonomous agents
-- Integration patterns with existing workflows

-## Contributing

-Contributions welcome.
-Please open an issue first to discuss proposed changes.

-## License

-MIT